ZiningZhu/Interpretable-NLP/slides/1_nlp_review.md

 - NLP provides a window for understanding knowledge & intelligence.
 - Many popular tasks and models (e.g., neural networks for language modeling) evolves along this goal.

-Next up: a recap of explainable AI.
+Next up: A Quick Review of Some Explainable AI Methods.